greencloudcomputing/docs/docs/api/builder.md

 ## List

 :::info
 Use this endpoint to get a list of functions in your GreenCloud account.
-You can set optional paramaters to choose which page of results to view, how many results to view and which specific function you want to inspect.
+You can set optional parameters to choose which page of results to view, how many results to view and which specific function you want to inspect.
 :::

 #### Endpoint